Catabolism

 Catabolism is a metabolic process where complex molecules are broken down into simpler ones, releasing energy for cellular needs.

-💬 Simply put: Catabolism is the process by which the body breaks down food and substances to obtain energy for all its functions.
+Catabolism is a process where the body breaks down food and substances to obtain energy for all its functions.

 Catabolism is a metabolic process where complex molecules are broken down into simpler ones, releasing energy for cellular needs and maintaining vital functions.

 Catabolism is one of the two main types of metabolic processes in living organisms, alongside anabolism.
 It involves chemical reactions that break down large, complex molecules – such as proteins, lipids, and carbohydrates – into smaller, simpler units.
-The primary goal of catabolism is to release stored chemical energy, which can then be used to sustain vital functions like cell growth, repair, movement, and maintaining body temperature.
+The primary goal of catabolism is to release stored chemical energy, which can then be used to support vital functions like cellular growth, recovery, movement, and maintaining body temperature.
 This process is fundamental for the survival and functioning of every cell.

 In the context of nutrition, catabolic processes begin with digestion, where enzymes break down macronutrients into monomers: proteins into amino acids, carbohydrates into monosaccharides (like glucose), and fats into fatty acids and glycerol.
 These smaller molecules are then absorbed by the body and transported to cells, where they continue to be broken down through various metabolic pathways to generate energy in the form of adenosine triphosphate (ATP).
 ATP is the main energy currency of the cell.